mjsiu/macks-list/README.md

 Total time: 10 days
 Total phases: 7 + bonus phase

-### Phase 1: User Authentication, Ad Model and JSON API
+### Phase 1: User Authentication, Listing Model and JSON API
 [ 1.5 day(s) ]

 In Phase 1, I will implement the entire auth process.
 You will be able to login/sign up.
 Upon login, you will be redirected to a user show page, which will contain will just contain empty templates for future features.

-I will also set up the model for the ads as well as implementing an API interface to interact with Ad data, which the rest of my project will depend on.
+I will also set up the model for the listings as well as implementing an API interface to interact with Listing data, which the rest of my project will depend on.
 This will rely on properly setting up my backend to support Ads.

 [Details][phase-one]

 ### Phase 2: Setup Flux
 [ 1 day(s) ]

 I will take one day to plan out the Flux architecture for my project.
 I will also take the time to set up my React routers before proceeding to the rest of my project.
-It is also in this phase that I'll set up the Ad store, which will make use of the JSON API I created from the day before.
+It is also in this phase that I'll set up the Listing store, which will make use of the JSON API I created from the day before.
 My goal is to set up everything necessary to allow me to implement the component features that I want for my Ads.

 [Details][phase-two]

-## Phase 3: Setup Ad CRUD
+## Phase 3: Setup Listing CRUD
 [ 2 day(s) ]

-Phase 3 will focus on implementing Ad CRUD which is the main data type for my project.
-I will spend the first day and a half implementing Ad CRUD into my project and generating all of the UI necessary to CRUD Ads.
+Phase 3 will focus on implementing Listing CRUD which is the main data type for my project.
+I will spend the first day and a half implementing Listing CRUD into my project and generating all of the UI necessary to CRUD Ads.

 For the last portion of the 2 days, I will also create empty templates for implementing future features.
-This includes 1) starring ads, 2) rendering a Google Maps component to show the location of the ads.
+This includes 1) starring listings, 2) rendering a Google Maps component to show the location of the listings.

 [Details][phase-three]

 ## Phase 4: Starring Ads
 [ 1.5 day(s) ]

-This phase will be spent implementing the ability to "star" ads and have them show up on a users show page.
-This allows users to keep track of ads and provides them with a UI to interact with starred listings.
+This phase will be spent implementing the ability to "star" listings and have them show up on a users show page.
+This allows users to keep track of listings and provides them with a UI to interact with starred listings.
 I will also be creating a React component which users will be able to interact with on their show page.

 [Details][phase-four]